The Mystery Pendant from Bhutan

-We think we managed to track down what the meaning of the pendant is.
-It is OM MANI PADME HUM (you will be able to find many discussions on this on-line) and it appears once around the outside as 6 separate letters in Ranjana Script and as a single symbol in calligraphy at the center.
+The outside is quite certainly OM MANI PADME HUM (you will be able to find many discussions on this on-line) and it appears once around the outside as 6 separate letters in Ranjana Script.
+The symbol in the center is still a mystery to us.

 Actually we find the fact that this was collected in Bhutan as a bit of a mystery because other than the prayer wheels in Rajana script the Tibetan script has been used here for a very long time.